 - How did English society and economy change and with what effects?

 - How far did intellectual and religious ideas change and develop and with what effects?

 - How important was the role of key individuals and groups and how were they affected by developments?

-Unit 2 covers in depth study of France in revolution.
+Component 2 covers in a depth study of France in Revolution.
 This option is a key period of history which was to change the relationship between ruler and the governed, not only in France but throughout Europe and, in time, the wider world.
 A story of France in revolution embraces concepts such as absolutism, enlightenment, constitutionalism, democracy, republic and dictatorship.
 It also encourages consideration of issues such as the relationship between rulers and the ruled, the place of the church in state, the power of the people and promotes reflection on what makes and perpetrates revolution.

 International Entry Requirements